Paullo9/Paullo9.github.io/paper.md

-# How to MyST, without being mystified 🧙
+# Tutorial on how to use markdown

 A tutorial to evolve markdown documents and notebooks into structured data